Chosen Estate Planning LLC

 One of the most significant distinctions is probate.

-A will is essentially your “ticket” to probate — the court-supervised process of validating your wishes, paying debts, and distributing assets.
+will is essentially your “ticket” to probate — the court-supervised process of validating your wishes, paying debts, and distributing assets.
 Probate in Illinois is public, is time-consuming, and often comes with significant legal fees, court costs and administrative fees.

-A trust, by contrast, allows your assets to pass privately to your beneficiaries without going through probate.
+trust, by contrast, allows your assets to pass privately to your beneficiaries without going through probate.
 It also offers additional planning opportunities that a will simply can’t, such as disability or incapacity planning.
 If you become unable to manage your affairs, your successor trustee can step in immediately to manage trust assets on your behalf — avoiding court intervention.

 Understanding the Difference Between a Will and a Trust